Surrounded by fresh air, full of scenic roads and speckled with lake-side cottages.

 As one of the larger cities in the High Peaks region, there are plenty of on-trend eateries and boutique shops to browse.
 But only a few minutes from the main street, you will find yourself totally secluded in nature.
 It’s the best of both worlds.

-To help make your Lake Placid getaway perfect, I have put together this guide that will show you exactly where to stay and what to do while in town.
+To help make your Lake Placid getaway perfect, I have put together this guide that will show you the best places to stay and things to do in Lake Placid.
+Let’s get started!

 Where to Stay in Lake Placid